Rakhmetov

 He befriends five or six students and studies obsessively, reading continuously for 82 hours, fueled by eight strong coffees before sleeping for 15 hours.
 He adopts a strict, puritanical way of life.
 He is celibate, teetotal, sleeps on planks and usually eats black bread and steak.
 The only luxury he allows himself are fine cigars "Without my cigar I cannot think; if that is a fact, it is not my fault; but perhaps it is due to the weakness of my will."
 In St. Petersburg, he permits himself oranges because there ordinary people eat them, but in the countryside he doesn't touch them.
 After six months continuous reading (mainly Nikolai Gogol, Adam Smith, David Ricardo and John Stuart Mill), he decides he has acquired enough knowledge.
 He never visits people longer than necessary and only visits people with influence over others.
 He only visits his home to sleep at two or three in the morning.

 His ultimate act of self punishment is sleeping on a bed of nails, which may have been based on certain Orthodox Saints.
 He explains this as a "A trial.
 It was necessary to make it.
 Improbable, certainly, but at all events it was necessary to make it.
 I know now what I can do."
 Two months later he loses a lump of flesh saving a 19-year-old widow from a stampeding horse.
 She nurses him, falls in love with him but he rejects her explaining his devotion to the people precludes love.

 He tours Europe and the USA.
-He is rumoured to have met the founder of a new German school of philosophy, possibly Karl Marx.
+He is rumoured to have met the founder of a new German school of philosophy, possibly Karl Marx or Ludwig Feuerbach.
 He has decidedly modern views on suicide, only understanding it if it is to escape a painful illness.